How to Manage Video Game Time for Kids: Create A Contract

 4. Set Downtime

-Maybe all screens are off between the hours of 8 pm and 8 am.
+Maybe all screens are off between 8 pm and 8 am.
 Setting specific times when kids know that it’s not even an option helps prevent conflict.

-It’s important for children to know exactly what is expected and what the consequences are beforehand.
+Children need to know precisely what is expected and the consequences beforehand.

 Download the Free Screen Time Contract

-Maybe your Video Game Contact will look similar to ours or maybe you want to use this one as a guideline to create your own.
-It’s important that your rules work for your family.
+Maybe your Video Game Contact will look similar to ours, or perhaps you want to use this one as a guideline to create your own.
+Your rules must work for your family.